-Table 2 Observed interactions between non-target scalefish species and ETBF vessels (CCSBT statistical area 4) in 2013.
-Observer data for 2014 in the ETBF are not yet available.
+Table 3a Observed interactions between non-target scalefish species and ETBF vessels (CCSBT statistical area 4) in 2014 and 2015.
 Capture and mortality rates are given per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught and only species where 10 or more individuals were caught are reported.
+Observed interaction in 2015 are from electronic monitoring.
 Scientific names are given in Appendix IV.